 Jim Salzman is the Donald Bren Distinguished Professor of Environmental Law with joint appointments at UCLA Law School and the University of California, Santa Barbara, School of Environment.
-He regularly teaches at the Harvard Law School – most recently in 2016 as the Jeremiah Smith, Jr., Visiting Professor of Law and then again this coming Winter 2017.
+He teaches every year at the Harvard Law School during its Winter Term – most recently as the Jeremiah Smith, Jr., Visiting Professor of Law.
 The first Harvard graduate to earn joint degrees in law and in engineering, he was awarded a Sheldon Fellowship upon graduation.
-One of the world’s leading experts on drinking water, he regularly comments in the media on environmental issues.
-A popular lecturer, he was twice voted Professor of the Year by students at Duke University.
-His book, Drinking Water: A History, is in its third printing and has been featured in Scientific American, the Washington Post, the New York Times, and NPR’s Weekend Edition.
+One of the world’s leading experts on drinking water and environmental markets, he regularly comments in the media on environmental issues.
+There have been over 110,000 downloads of his publications.
+An engaging lecturer, he was twice voted Professor of the Year by students at Duke University.
+His popular books, Drinking Water: A History and Mine!
+How the Hidden Rules of Ownership Control Our Lives, have been featured in the New Yorker, Washington Post, the New York Times, and NPR’s Weekend Edition, among others.

 “Jim gave wonderful lectures and created strong sense of group.” - J. Leaf